5 SaaS benchmark types you should know for 2025

 Growth benchmarks

-• Stage of business: Early-stage startups capable of incredible acceleration.
+• Stage of business: Early-stage startups are capable of incredible acceleration.
 As companies mature, growth naturally slows down.
 Don't be discouraged if your growth rate isn't in the triple digits.
 What's considered "good" varies depending on where you are in your journey.

 Key insight: Don't sacrifice profitability for the sake of growth.
 Sustainable growth is the key to long-term success in the SaaS industry.